Kagebounshin/game-rating-site/README.md

     - At this page you will store your backlog in a list.
     - Also displayed in a list would be yor finished games.
     - Underneath those lists you can see your own reviews, in an order from newest to oldest.
-    - When you are done with a game, review the game and it will be for everybody to see at this page.
-Viewing the newest to oldest reviews.
+    - When you are done with a game, review the game and it will be for everybody to see at the review page.
-    - The reviews will be stored in mongoDB.
 - Register
     - A easily understandable register page, centered in the middle of the page.
 Come up with a nickname, enter a password, and you are ready to start your backlog.
 - Log In